rsksmart/devportal-1.0/tutorials/truffle-boxes/truffle-boxes-prerequisites.md

 C:\>
 ```

+To verify that `Truffle` is installed properly,
-When the installation is finished, close the terminal, open it again and check the Truffle version:
+close the terminal, open it again and check the `Truffle` version:

 ```shell
 truffle version